Fblaze1/Datasmos/README.md

 ```
 `subsetRows` takes in a condition function as its only argument - the function ahould return a Boolean value (`true` or `false`) for each row to determine whether to include that row in the subset

-### Get a subset of the DataFrame by applying a condition to its columns
+### Make a subset of the DataFrame by applying a condition to its columns

 ```javascript
 irisDfNumbersOnly = irisDf.subsetColumns(col=>col.every(x=>!isNaN(x)))//returns a new DataFrame containing only the columns whose values can all be coerced to numbers